sleighzy/k3s-traefik-v2-kubernetes-crd/README.md

 ### k3s v1.21.0+k3s1

 The K3s `v1.21.0+k3s1` release includes core support for Traefik v2.4 instead of Traefik 1.7.
-This repository will continue to be maintained as:
+This is now v2.5.0 in later K3s releases.
+This repository will however continue to be maintained as:

-- it uses Traefik 2.5 vs. 2.4
+- it attempts to remain on the latest Traefik releases, v2.5.6 at time of writing, vs. 2.5.0
 - people will be on older releases of k3s for some time
 - it is not specific to k3s and should support other k8s distributions
 - it contains additional helpful configuration and examples than that provided